 - Bibliometric Signal, Table 4, State of AI Research 2026"All ten of the fastest-rising keywords are related to large language models.
 None involve computer vision, reinforcement learning, or graph methods."

 IV.
-The Global Research Race: China Leads by Volume
+The Global Research Race

 The geographic distribution of AI research has undergone a structural rebalancing.
 China now leads with 874,019 publications, 21.6% more than the United States (718,676).
 The crossover occurred in 2021, when China produced 71,273 papers to the US's 64,931, and the gap has widened every year since.

 The trajectory is striking.
-In 2013, the two countries started at near-parity (China: 12,074; US: 13,829).
+In 2013, the two countries started at near-parity (China with 12,074 and US with 13,829).
 Both grew steadily through 2018, but diverged sharply after that.
 US output actually declined slightly between 2021 and 2022 (64,931 to 64,486), while China accelerated.
 By 2025, the gap stood at 53.4% (187,887 vs. 122,449).

 The China-US gap is not uniform across research areas.
 China leads in six of seven term categories, strongest in "transformer" (2.67x) and "neural network" (1.87x).
-But the US retains the lead in the fastest-growing category: "large language model" (47,363 vs. 35,923, or 1.32x).
+But the US retains the lead in the fastest-growing category.
+"Large language model" (47,363 vs. 35,923, or 1.32x).
 China reached LLM parity with the US only in 2025 (15,008 vs. 14,735).

 India ranks third globally with 369,931 publications, and its growth trajectory is the steepest of any major producer.
 Indian AI research output grew 32.3x from 2013 to 2025 (2,761 to 89,287 papers), a higher growth multiple than both China (15.6x) and the US (8.9x).
 In 2025, India produced more AI papers than Japan (15,558) and the UK (37,104) combined.

-Institutional concentration is significant.
+Geographic distribution of AI research publicationsInstitutional concentration is significant.
 The Chinese Academy of Sciences leads all institutions with 74,921 papers, 49.4% more than CNRS (50,145).
 Six of the top ten institutions globally are Chinese.
 Harvard (21,529) is the highest-ranked US institution at position 8.

-V. The Citation Economy: Power Law Reality
+V. The Citation Economy

 The citation distribution across five million AI papers follows an extreme power law.
 48.9% of all papers have received zero citations.
 Only 2,475 papers (0.05%) have exceeded 1,000 citations.
 The median paper in this AI corpus has zero citations.

-This figure is partly inflated by recency: papers published in 2024-2026 have had little time to accumulate citations.
-But the structural pattern is clear: a tiny fraction of papers captures the vast majority of research attention.
+This figure is partly inflated by recency.
+Papers published in 2024-2026 have had little time to accumulate citations.
+But the structural pattern is clear.
+A tiny fraction of papers captures the vast majority of research attention.

-- Corpus Analysis, 5,003,783 Papers, 2013-2026"More papers were published in 2025 alone (944,530) than in the first six years combined (2013-2018: 734,197).
+- Corpus Analysis, 5,003,783 Papers, 2013-2026"More papers were published in 2025 alone (944,530) than in the first six years combined (2013-2018 at 734,197).
 The median paper has zero citations."

 Open Access Dominance

 VI.
-Strategic Implications: Three Imperatives
+Strategic Implications

-The aggregation of 5,003,783 research papers yields three core strategic imperatives:
+The aggregation of 5,003,783 research papers yields three core strategic imperatives.

 -